 THIS DATE IN HISTORY: July 12

-The list includes three goaltenders (Ken Dryden, Gerry Cheevers and Tony Esposito), 12 defensemen (including Bobby Orr, who ends up unable to play due to knee surgery) and 20 forwards.
+The list includes three goaltenders (Ken Dryden, Gerry Cheevers and Tony Esposito), 12 defensemen (including Bobby Orr, who ends up unable to play because of knee surgery) and 20 forwards.
 Cheevers, defenseman J.C.
 Tremblay, and forwards Bobby Hull and Derek Sanderson are on the list, but each has signed (or will sign) with the new World Hockey Association.

-Because League President Clarence Campbell mandates that only players with valid NHL contracts can take part in the tournament, all four are replaced.
+Because NHL President Clarence Campbell mandates that only players who have valid contracts with NHL teams can take part in the tournament, all four are replaced.
 Canada goes 1-3-1 in the first five games of the series but wins the last three, capped by Paul Henderson's famous goal in the final minute of Game 8 in Moscow.

 2000: Ron Low is hired as coach of the New York Rangers.
-He takes over a team that has missed the Stanley Cup Playoffs for three consecutive seasons and goes 69-81-9-5 in two non-playoff seasons before being let go.
+He takes over a team that has missed the playoffs for three consecutive seasons and goes 69-81-5 with nine ties in two non-playoff seasons before being fired.